CodeMaster1101/online-booking-restaurant/README.md

 - View of the home page for the restoraunt.
 - Reserving a table at a certain time and day.
-- Canceling the same reservation -> input username and password.
+- Canceling the same reservation

 ### RULES: